semaphoreci/semaphore/docs/docs/using-semaphore/artifacts.md

 <VideoTutorial title="How to use artifacts" src="https://www.youtube.com/embed/yHzZOKwyaAA?si=7qVathl09Cd3d-Gq"/>

 Artifacts provide persistent storage for files and folders.
-This page explains how to store, retrieve, and view artifacts and how to manage retention policies.
+This page explains how to store, retrieve, and view artifacts, and how to manage retention policies.

 :::warning

-Artifacts storage can affect your billing..
-We recommend reading on [artifact usage](#usage) and setting up [retention policies](#retention).
+Artifact storage can affect your billing.
+We recommend learning about [artifact usage](#usage) and setting up [retention policies](#retention).

 :::